Nate Lowe Player Props: Rangers vs. Cubs

-The Texas Rangers and Nate Lowe, who went 1-for-4 last time in action, battle Justin Steele and the Chicago Cubs at Wrigley Field, Saturday at 4:05 PM ET.
+Nate Lowe -- 2-for-4 with two RBI in his last game -- will be in action for the Texas Rangers against the Chicago Cubs, with Jameson Taillon on the mound, on April 9 at 2:20 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Cubs.
+He had two hits (going 2-for-4 with two RBI) in his last game against the Cubs.

 Nate Lowe Game Info & Props vs. the Cubs